BMAGS6/BBTC/README.md

 # Ballistic Trajectory Calculator (6DOF)

 > *A detailed and accurate external ballistic calculator implementing a comprehensive 6-degree-of-freedom physics model.*
+## NOTE: This project is still in an ALPHA phase, and is not near production level.
+Things might break or be incomplete.
 ## 📖 Overview

 This project is a powerful yet user-friendly external ballistic trajectory calculator capable of modeling detailed projectile flight behavior using a sophisticated physics engine.
 Whether you're a marksman, physicist, engineer, or hobbyist, this calculator gives deep insights into the science of projectile motion, environmental factors, and quaternion-based rotational dynamics.